 - (a) CHP setting was undergoing fine-tuning for performance optimisation.
-Therefore, it could not effectively remove NO_x and VOCs (including methane) at a certain period of time which leads to the exceedance for NO_x and VOCs (including methane) limit for the CHP stacks; - (b) Tripping of the circulation pump resulting in the incompletion desulphurisation of biogas which gave rise to exceedances of SO2 limits for CHP and ASP stacks. - (c) The ongoing performance optimisation of the ASP result in the incomplete combustion of biogas.
-The unstable emission leads to the exceedances of Dust, NO_x, VOCs (including methane) and NH3 in ASP.
+Therefore, it could not effectively remove $NO_x$ and VOCs (including methane) at a certain period of time which leads to the exceedance for $NO_x$ and VOCs (including methane) limit for the CHP stacks; - (b) Tripping of the circulation pump resulting in the incompletion desulphurisation of biogas which gave rise to exceedances of SO2 limits for CHP and ASP stacks. - (c) The ongoing performance optimisation of the ASP result in the incomplete combustion of biogas.
+The unstable emission leads to the exceedances of Carbon Monoxide, NOx, VOCs (including methane), NH3 and HF in ASP.

 For item (a), it was arranged with the supplier of CHPs to check the performance of CHPs onsite during the reporting period.
+However the supplier could not travel to Hong Kong during this reporting period due to restrictive travel arrangement during this reporting period.
 The supplier will conduct a detailed investigation of the remaining exceedance recorded on the CHPs.
 After the investigation, the Contractor will perform the maintenance work according to suggestions raised by the supplier in the next reporting period.

 For item (b), routine maintenance of the desulphurisation column, e.g. cleaning of sensors, has been carried out.
-Continuous monitoring of the desulphurisation column will remain in place to reduce the duration of tripping which causes exceedances in SO2 in CHP and ASP stacks.
+Continuous monitoring of the desulphurisation column will remain in place to reduce the duration of tripping which causes exceedances in $SO_2$ in CHP and ASP stacks.